 Cheers!
 4 pint-sized takeaways from the alcohol sector

-But that hasn’t stopped brands getting inventive.
-The drinks industry has been fizzing with creativity over the last 12 months, and we explored a range of case studies from global brands like Guinness to people-focused campaigns from Brew Dog and craft beer company Emerson’s.
+In this blog, we'll explore a range of case studies from global brands like Guinness to people-focused campaigns from Brew Dog and craft beer company Emerson’s.
 Here’s our pint-sized takeaways, enjoy responsibly.

 1. Putting people at the heart of your message